 Patricia Wright, Ph.D., MPH, BCBA-D

-Dr. Patricia Wright’s commitment to ensuring all individuals with autism have access to effective services and supports has guided her work over the past 30 years, from her earliest responsibilities as a special educator, to state and national-level program management.
-Specific examples of her advocacy include the management in the design of a statewide system of support for children with autism for the state of Hawaii, several years as the National Director of Autism Services for Easter Seals, her industry positions leveraging technology and her work as SVP, Strategic Initiatives at NEXT for AUTISM developing innovative program options to increase the quality of life of those living with ASD.
+Dr. Patricia Wright’s commitment to ensuring all individuals with autism have access to effective services and supports has guided her work for more than 30 years, from her earliest responsibilities as a special educator, to state and national-level program management, her advocacy includes the management in the design of a statewide system of support for children with autism for the state of Hawaii, several years as the National Director of Autism Services for Easter Seals, her industry positions leveraging technology, and her current role at Proof Positive spreading the science and skills of happiness.

-Dr. Wright completed her Ph.D. and Master of Public Health from the University of Hawaii.
+Paticia completed her PhD and Master of Public Health from the University of Hawaii.
 Her research focuses on the delivery of evidence-based interventions in community-based settings and healthcare access for people with disabilities.